unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 gwe --product-id <MURANO_PRODUCT_ID> --set-iface <INET_IFACE>
 ```

-   Once this command has completed, use the following command to view the resultant serial number for Gateway Engine:
+   Once this command has completed, use the following command to view the resultant serial number for GWE:

 ```
 (shell) $ gwe --gateway-cfg